h2tc-roboticsx/H2TC/doc/data_file_explanation.md

   * 112: torus
   * 113: wrench
   * 114: leopard
-  * 119: toothbrus
+  * 119: toothbrush
 * ZED device SN
-  * 17471: the fixed third-person (side) view ZED RGBD sensor
+  * 17471: the fixed third-person (side)  ZED
-  * 24483054: the dynamic egocentric view ZED RGBD sensor
+  * 24483054: the dynamic egocentric  ZED
-  * 28280967:the fixed third-person (back) view ZED RGBD sensor
+  * 28280967: the fixed third-person (back)  ZED
 * Stream ID
-  * rgbd0: the fixed third person (side) view ZED RGBD sensor
+  * rgbd0: the fixed third-person (side)  ZED
-  * rgbd1: the dynamic egocentric view ZED RGBD sensor
+  * rgbd1: the dynamic egocentric  ZED
-  * rgbd2: the fixed third-person (back) view ZED RGBD sensor
+  * rgbd2: the fixed third-person (back)  ZED
-  * event: event camera
+  * event: the event camera
-  * left_hand_pose: left hand pose recorded by stretchsense gloves
+  * left_hand_pose: the left hand pose recorded by Stretchsense gloves
-  * right_hand_pose: right hand pose recorded by stretchsense gloves
+  * right_hand_pose: the right hand pose recorded by Stretchsense gloves
-  * sub1_head_motion: the motion of the subject 1's head (helmet) recorded by OptiTrack
+  * sub1_head_motion: the motion of the primary subject's head (helmet) recorded by OptiTrack
-  * sub1_left_hand_motion: the motion of the subject 1's left hand (left hand glove) recorded by OptiTrack
+  * sub1_left_hand_motion: the motion of the primary  subject's left hand  recorded by OptiTrack
-  * sub1_right_hand_motion: the motion of the subject 1's right hand (right hand glove) recorded by OptiTrack
+  * sub1_right_hand_motion: the motion of the primary subject's right hand  recorded by OptiTrack
-  * sub2_head_motion: the motion of the subject 2's head (headband) recorded by OptiTrack
+  * sub2_head_motion: the motion of the auxiliary subject 2's head (headband) recorded by OptiTrack

 <!-- 5. pose coordinates: there are three coordinates involved for positioning